 V found this enough sweet to mock it being called sugar-free, so you can safely skip the sugar and if you prefer lesser sweet, then go for 80% cocoa content dark chocolate.

-225g water (fill 1 cup with water, remove 1 tablespoon from it)
+- 225 gram water fill 1 cup with water, remove 1 tbsp from it

 - ½ tbsp instant coffee granules optional